jason-c-daniels/Jcd.SRecord/docs/Jcd.SRecord.SRecordType.SRecordType(string,byte,byte,bool,bool).md

 ### Remarks
 This constructor is only intended to be used by people who will use it correctly.
-Typically you'll want to use StrictSRecord.FromKey or FlexibleSRecord.FromKey instead.
+Typically you'll want to use Strict.FromKey or Flexible.FromKey instead.